August 2026 Snapshot

 What Drives Advisory Professional Services Board Members?

 Behavioral intelligence for Advisory Professional Services Board Members, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.5/5).
-Top priority: securing and holding dear freedom through ownership.
+Top priority: empowering workers by bringing them into design from the beginning.

 Key Insights

-Advisory Professional Services Board Members score highest on Stakeholder (4.5/5) and Growth (4.4/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is securing and holding dear freedom through ownership, while their most pressing challenge is employees not knowing company values.
-They measure success through web space measured in megabytes and gigabytes and make decisions using for all approach: ensure universal access and involvement in ai augmentation, not just for some people.
-Language that resonates includes "successful", "flexibility", and "support".
+Advisory Professional Services Board Members score highest on Stakeholder (4.5/5) and Growth (4.3/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
+Their leading priority is empowering workers by bringing them into design from the beginning, while their most pressing challenge is employees not knowing company values.
+They measure success through right kind of product liability in place and make decisions using for all approach: ensure universal access and involvement in ai augmentation, not just for some people.
+Language that resonates includes "trust", "confidence", and "support".
 5 distinct behavioral archetypes emerge, with 31% clustering around archetype a approaches.

 What's changing for Advisory Professional Services Board Members?